 - Evidence from epidemiological studies of dairy products and health was summarized

 - To evaluate the strength of the evidence, validity and accuracy were taken into account.
 Validity was assessed by analyzing the presence of possible systematic bias in the design or execution of the studies.
 Accuracy was assessed by considering the size of the sample and the wideness of the confidence intervals.

 - Initial N: 85,000 articles

-- Attrition: 14 meta-analysis or systematic review
+- Attrition: 14 meta-analyses or systematic reviews

 - Six on dairy products and cancer [six meta-analyses and one systematic review on colorectal (one), breast (three) and prostate (three) cancer]